priyesh2/Wordpress_and_Drupal/README.md

 ````

-* I have configured the DNS Records in route53 after running the playbook
+* You can configure the DNS records and complete the installation , I have used route53 in here.

 * What is route53?.

      URL: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html

   ----------------------------------------------------------------------------
   {THIS PLAYBOOK IS USED FOR A FLEXIBLE INSTALLATION OF DRUPAL AND WORDPRESS ON UBUNTU}